Ameer5121/WebAPI-ChatHub/README.md

 # Third-Party Libraries:
 * Dapper

-# Important
+# Important:
-For anyone trying to use this, with the chat project.
-This project won't run without the correct things set up(database, connection string, etc)
+For anyone trying to use this with the chat project; This project won't run without the correct things set up(database, connection string, etc)